 Student Financial Support: A limited number of research and/or teaching assistantships are available on a competitive basis.
-Other financial aid is available on a competitive basis from the Graduate School.
+Other financial aid is available from the Office of Financial Aid and on a competitive basis from the Graduate School.

 Other: The graduate courses listed below are available live, online, or both.
 Students should refer to the current Pack Tracks information or to the AEE graduate program website.